kloimhardt/bb-web/README.md

 The in-browser UI is interpreted Clojurescript code that you can change and run without having the Cljs-compiler or Java installed.

-Examples show back-end features like anti forgery protection, MS-Windows being first class.
+Examples go from "Hello World!" to back-end features like anti forgery protection, MS-Windows being first class.

 ## Getting Started